brorarangers/brorarangers.github.io/_posts/2015-12-31-hogmanay-review-3.md

 In other news, Cove Rangers were held to a 3-3 draw by Fraserburgh in a Tuesday night game at North Lodge Park.
 Fraserburgh certainly can pull off the big results to upset title challenges, as we discovered in our past two seasons.

-Buckie Thistle were next in the firing line, and a [scoring debut](/2015/11/19/buckie-home-report.html) for our villian turned hero, yet another clean sheet and Brora were no on an 8 game winning streak and had pulled themselves up to the top of the table, albeit on goal difference, and Cove still sitting with two games in hand.
+Buckie Thistle were next in the firing line, and a [scoring debut](/2015/11/19/buckie-home-report.html) for our villian turned hero, yet another clean sheet and Brora were now on an 8 game winning streak and had pulled themselves up to the top of the table, albeit on goal difference, and Cove still sitting with two games in hand.

 Then it was off to the beleaguered Rothes.
 While the Speysiders seemed well on the way by now to getting to grips with matters off the field, it was a sair fecht for the lads on the pitch.
 A solitary point and a goal difference of -85, and about to face the lads that beat them 11-0 at Dudgeon Park.
 Whilst we hadn't seen any confirmation from official sources, rumour had it on the Brora Rangers Supporters Facebook page that the Club were allowing production companies to use Mackessock Park for filming.